-Dubai's Luxury Property Market Rebounds Amid $2.5B Government Stimulus
+Dubai's Luxury Property Market Rebounds Amid AED 2.5B Government Stimulus

 Share

-Dubai's Luxury Property Market Rebounds Amid $2.5B Government Stimulus
+Dubai's Luxury Property Market Rebounds Amid AED 2.5B Government Stimulus

 Ahmed Aldaie / Unsplash

-Dubai’s premium real estate market is mounting a robust recovery, buoyed by $2.5 billion in government-mandated fee reductions and tax incentives aimed at the hospitality sector.
-Despite escalating geopolitical tensions in the Middle East, luxury property sales in the emirate are surging, signaling a renewed confidence among high-net-worth investors and international stakeholders.
+Dubai’s premium real estate market is mounting a robust recovery, buoyed by AED 2.5 billion (approximately $681 million) in government-mandated fee suspensions aimed at the hospitality sector.
+Despite escalating geopolitical tensions in the Middle East, luxury property sales in the emirate have picked up, signaling renewed confidence among high-net-worth investors and international stakeholders.

-According to CNBC, Ali Sajwani, Managing Director of DAMAC Group, confirmed that the UAE real estate market has experienced a sharp pick-up in transactions.
-Sajwani pointed directly to aggressive government intervention—specifically $2.5 billion worth of fee breaks and financial incentives designed to stimulate the hospitality and luxury sectors—as the primary catalyst for this market resilience.
+According to CNBC, Ali Sajwani, Managing Director of Operations and Technology at DAMAC Group, confirmed that the UAE real estate market has experienced a sharp pick-up in transactions.
+Sajwani pointed directly to aggressive government intervention—specifically AED 2.5 billion (approximately $681 million) worth of fee suspensions designed to stimulate the hospitality and luxury sectors—as the primary catalyst for this market resilience.

 Key Details